-Prerequisite: NERS 484 (BIOMEDE 484) with minimum grade of "C" for enforced prerequisite and senior or graduate standing.
-(3 credits) This course covers the fundamental approaches to radiation protection in radiology nuclear medicine, radiotherapy, and research environments at medical facilities.
+Prerequisite: MATH 216 or 256 or 286 and Physics 240 or 260; or graduate standing.
+Minimum grade of "C" required for enforced prerequisites..
+(3 credits)

+This course covers the fundamental approaches to radiation protection in radiology nuclear medicine, radiotherapy, and research environments at medical facilities.
 Topics presented include health effects, radiation dosimetry and dose estimation, quality control of imaging equipment, regulations, licensing and health physics program.